Orthopedic Physical Therapy Residency

 Job Details

 Residents have full-time status as Mary Free Bed employees, which includes full-time benefits.
-They’re also appointed part-time faculty at Grand Valley State University, which includes access to university resources.
+They’re also appointed part-time adjunct faculty at Grand Valley State University assisting in the musculoskeletal and spine labs, which includes access to university resources.

 Eligibility